 We currently have a high volume of applications going through this part of the process.

-At the moment, it takes us around 3 months to assess your application and notify you of a first decision, following the receipt of your complete application.
+At the moment, it takes us 3 months to assess your application and send you a first decision, following the receipt of your complete application.

 What happens next?